Razoana-Ayshee/inventory-management-system/README.md

 ## Usage

 1. Open the application in your web browser.
-2. Navigate to the "Products" section.
+2. Navigate to the "Product Management" section.
 3. Use the provided forms and buttons to add, view, update, or delete products.
-4. Utilize the search and filter functionalities for efficient product management.

 ## Contributing